takkun-mint/FallGuysTools/README.md

   ## ChangeLog (English) <br>
 <details>
     <summary>Details</summary>

+  ○ `2024.7.30 (27/07/2024 更新)` <br>
+  ・ Part 1 of Tools' Variables optimization plan was executed. <br>
+  ・ Fixed a problem in which the remaining time display would be reset to the initial value if the database was reloaded or if a qualified or eliminated decision was made by the user while OverTime was occurring. <br>

   ○ `2024.7.21 (07/26/2024 update)` <br>
   ・ The timeout period for API communication to check the server to connect to has been extended from 3 seconds to 60 seconds. <br>